Communicative Disorders Courses

 Pediatric Disorders

-An introduction to articulation, phonology, and language disorders in children and adults as well as literacy and aural rehabilitation.
+An introduction to articulation, phonology, literacy and language disorders in children and adolescents.

 Prerequisite(s): CD 225 and CD 244 and CD 275 and CD 305.